frogsystem/spawn/README.md

 ```

 #### Additional arguments
-You may also pass additional arguments in an array to those three methods.
+You may also pass additional arguments in an array to these methods.
 It allows you to override dependency lookup on a per case basis.
 During the argument selection, entries will first be looked up in the array, matching the parameters class and name against array keys.
 ```php
 class MyClass {
     __construct(OtherClass $other, $id);